UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 $Credential = New-Object -TypeName PSCredential($Username, $Password)

 # Get image to check OS type.
-$Image = Get-AzureRmImage | Where-Object { $_.Name -like $ImageName }
+$Image = Get-AzureRmImage | Where-Object -FilterScript { $_.Name -like $ImageName }

-# If Windows, open RDP port and provision correct size
+# Depending on the OS type, open either an RDP or SSH port and provision correct size.
 if ($Image.StorageProfile.OsDisk.OsType -like "Windows") {
     $OpenPorts = 3389
     if (-not $Size) {
         $Size = "Standard_DS2_v2"
     }
 }
-# OsType is Linux and open SSH port and provision correct size
 else {
     $OpenPorts = 22
     if (-not $Size) {